fxh90/WordleSolver/README.md

 ![Example input](docs/example_input.png)

 A five-digit number should be used to represent the match pattern, in which 0 notes a grey digit (wrong digit), 1 notes a yellow digit (right digit at wrong place) and 2 notes a green digit (right digit at right place).

+To solve a Quordle puzzle, run quordle_solver.py instead.
+Give user inputs in the format like "soare 00112 00011 01002 20111".

 ## Caching